-We have audited the consolidated financial statements of Glastonbury Abbey (the 'parent charitable company') and its subsidiary (the 'group') for the year ended 31 December 2021 which comprise the group statement of financial activities (including income and expenditure account), group statement of financial position, company statement of financial position, group statement of cash flows and the related notes, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Glastonbury Abbey (the 'parent charitable company') and its subsidiary (the 'group') for the year ended 31 December 2022 which comprise the group statement of financial activities (including income and expenditure account), group statement of financial position, group statement of cash flows and the related notes, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).